Programvareverkstedet/nettsiden/README.md

 # General Authorization Code Flow OAuth2-Client

-This client is made for Authorization Code Flow for now.
+This client is made for Authorization Code Flow and Bearer as authorization option for now.

 To use this general OAuth2 client-class, include it with
 ```